tuyengh/MIT-Artificial-Intelligence-2010/README.md

 # MIT-Artificial-Intelligence-2010
-This contains my answer to homework problems in the course
+This contains my codes to answer homework problems in the course